haiwera-silk-cd/magento-devdocs/_includes/cloud/ssh-tunnel.md

 	magento-cloud tunnel:open -e <environment ID> --app <app name>

-For example, to open a tunnel to the `sprint5` branch in a project with an app named `mymagento`, enter
+例如， to open a tunnel to the `sprint5` branch in a project with an app named `mymagento`, enter

 	magento-cloud tunnel:open -e sprint5 --app mymagento